inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

+See [Parent](#parent) for details on the `parent` field.

 ### External PIDs

-External PIDs are persistent identifiers managed via Invenio-PIDStore and that may require integration
+External PIDs are persistent identifiers managed via [Invenio-PIDStore](https://invenio-pidstore.readthedocs.io) that may require integration
 with external registration services.

 Persistent identifiers are globally unique in the system, thus you cannot have two records
 with the same system-managed persistent identifer (see also [Metadata > Identifiers](#identifiers-0-n)).

-Only one identifier can be registered per system defined scheme.
+Only one identifier can be registered per system-defined scheme.
 Each identifier has the following subfields:

 | Field | Cardinality |   Description   |
 |:-----:|:-----------:|:----------------|